 - Shop towel

-1. Clean the Upper Cookbox
+1. Clean the Burner Tubes

-How to Clean a Pellet Grill
+How To Clean a Pellet Grill

 What You’ll Need